naninovel/docs/docs/en/guide/characters.md

 Be aware that the layer objects are not directly rendered by Unity cameras at runtime; instead, they're rendered once upon each composition (appearance) change to a temporary render texture, which is then fed to a custom mesh visible to the Naninovel camera.
 This setup is required to prevent semi-transparency overdraw issues and to support transition animation effects.

-In case you wish to apply an animation or other dynamic behaviour to the layered character, enable `Animated` property found on `Layered Character Behaviour` component.
-When the property is enabled, the layers will be rendered each frame (instead once per appearance change).
+In case you wish to apply an animation or other dynamic behavior to the layered character, enable `Animated` property found on `Layered Character Behaviour` component.
+When the property is enabled, the layers will be rendered each frame (instead of once per appearance change).

 ### Outsourcing Appearance Management

 You may find layered implementation useful for supporting various built-in render features (semi-transparency overdraw handling, transition effects, blur and depth-of-field support, etc.), but would like to use external tools for managing appearance of the actor, such as Unity's [Animator](https://docs.unity3d.com/Manual/class-Animator.html).
 By default, layered behaviour will use layered expressions when notifying about appearance changes via `On Appearance Changed` event, which may not be desired in such case.

-Enabling `Render Only` option will disable layer-related behaviour and make the event report the appearance as it's specified in script commands.
+Enabling `Render Only` option will disable layer-related behavior and make the event report the appearance as it's specified in script commands.
 You will also have to specify `Default Appearance` on the behaviour component to prevent it from evaluating default appearance based on the initial prefab layer composition.

 ### Camera Rendering